top of page

 antique watch with caption genealogy goals

 Dig out every family photo album you own.
-Dig in Aunt Ethel’s attic.
-Go to Uncle Larry’s barn.
-Visit the crazy Grandma with ten cats (but take plenty of allergy medicine if you need to).
+Dig in Aunt Ethel's attic.
+Go to Uncle Larry's barn.
+Visit the crazy Grandma with ten cats (but take plenty of allergy medicine if needed).

-Flip through the albums and loose photos and tag the photos that are missing facts such as:
+Flip through the albums and loose photos and tag the images that are missing facts, such as:

-Once you have marked your unlabeled photos, search your memory or query those of your relatives to discover the stories behind the photos.
-When you have the information, use an archival quality pen to label the back of your printed photos.
+Once you have marked your unlabeled photos, search your memory or query those of your relatives to discover the stories behind them.
+When you have the information, use an archival-quality pen to label the back of your printed photos.

 If your photos are all digital, do the same with them.
 This time, you’ll need a photo program that tags your images.
 Digitally mark the photos with the pertinent information.

-Better yet, create a digital photo album with CAPTIONS!!!!
-That way you have a nice family treasure as well as labeled photos.
+Better yet, create a digital photo album with captions!
+That way, you will have a nice family treasure and labeled photos.

-If every person, whether an experienced genealogist or just starting out, took the time to sift through their picture collections, then we would have a richer collective photo narrative.
+If every person, whether an experienced genealogist or starting, took the time to sift through their picture collections, we would have a richer collective photo narrative.

-Don’t let the photos you, or your relative once owned become an orphaned photo in an estate sale or antique shop.
-We can’t recover the meaning of a picture when the person knowing the answers can no longer communicate with us.
+Don't let the photos you or your relative once owned become orphaned photos in an estate sale or antique shop.
+We can't recover the meaning of a picture when the person knowing the answers can no longer communicate with us.

 Note: To leave a comment, you will be asked to sign in with your Facebook or Google Account.
 This action will help reduce spam comments on our site.
 I hope you'll understand.